Batuhan210/batuhan210/README.md

 # 💫 About Me:
 I’m a junior front-end developer with a passion for modern web technologies and a commitment to <br>continuous learning.
 In addition to foundational skills in HTML, CSS, and Sass, I have<br>experience using powerful libraries such as JavaScript and React to create dynamic and user-friendly <br>web applications.
-My goal is to produce user-centric and aesthetically pleasing solutions with<br>these skills
+My goal is to produce user-centric and aesthetically pleasing solutions with<br>these skills.
+Currently, I’m expanding my skill set by learning backend technologies like Node.js and Express.js, aiming to become a full-stack developer and build more complete, scalable web applications.

 # 💻 Tech Stack: